choosistant/choosistant.github.io/index.markdown

 - We want to extract specific phrases in the original text.
 - The extracted text must highlight product features which are considered good or bad by other consumers.

 There are several ways to frame this problem as a machine learning task.
 One approach is to perform traditional sentiment analysis and capture words that get high attention.
 However, it is not clear how to aggregate these results into coherent pros and cons.
 Another approach is to formulate the problem as a summarization task.
 The main issue is that summarization models [tend to hallucinate](https://towardsdatascience.com/entity-level-factual-consistency-in-abstractive-text-summarization-cb19e8a48397) i.e. include phrases and words that are not part of the original text.
-We found that the best method is to cast the problem as an Extractive Question Answering task.
+We found that the best method is to cast the problem as an Extractive Question Answering (QA) task.
 This alleviates the hallucination issue with text summarizers.

+If you want to more about how Extractive QA works, please read the excellent articles written by the folks at [Hugging Face](https://huggingface.co/tasks/question-answering){:target="_blank"} and [deepset](https://www.deepset.ai/blog/modern-question-answering-systems-explained){:target="_blank"}.

 ## Systems overview